- HDFS 310 & 410

-KIN 307 Seminar is a one credit preparatory course for planning a practicum or internship.
-It is highly recommended for all KIN students (especially those planning to complete a KIN 410 internship) and will count toward the KIN Beyond the Core credit, but it is REQUIRED for any student wishing to complete a KIN 410 Internship.
+KIN 307 Seminar is a one-credit preparatory course for planning a practicum or internship.
+It is highly recommended for all KIN students (especially those planning to complete a KIN 410 internship) and will count toward the required 24 credits of KIN Beyond the Core.

 After completing KIN 344, a student can do additional hours under the KIN 345.
 KIN 344 practicums are available for only 1 credit (3 hrs/wk. for 10 wks).
 KIN 345 practicum may be taken for 1-2 credits (3 or 6 hrs/wk for 10 wks).

 KIN 301 or 401 Research and Scholarship - These credits are variable between 1-16 credits.
 Students would be directed toward this course designator if s/he were pursuing academic research under the guidance of faculty, whether under the URAP or URISC programs or independently.
 The hours and expectations would be arranged with the faculty through what is called a "TBA" (To-Be-Arranged) form.